SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Data Generation

-Using the multiple attribute-addition sequences generated in Step~1 (all originating from the same base sketch), we sample sketch pairs across sequences and across time steps to construct more diverse and complex edit instructions.
+Building upon the multiple sequences of atomic edits generated in Step~1 (which all branch from the same base sketch), we perform cross-sequence sampling to synthesize diverse and complex edit instructions.
+We systematically control this synthesis process by quantifying the complexity of each sampled pair using a formal edit distance metric.

-Let $I^{(m,t)}$ denote the sketch at step $t$ in the $m$-th sequence for the same base, and let $A^{(m,t)}$ be the set of attribute tags present in this sketch.
+Let $I^{(m,t)}$ denote the sketch at step $t$ in the $m$-th sequence, and $A^{(m,t)}$ be its corresponding set of attribute tags.
+Because all sequences originate from the exact same base sketch $I^{(0)}$, any sampled source sketch $(I_s, A_s)$ and target sketch $(I_t, A_t)$ are inherently aligned in their underlying pose and composition.

-A complex edit pair is formed by selecting a source $(I_s, A_s)$ and a target $(I_t, A_t)$ from all sequences that begin with $I^{(0)}$, allowing $m_s \neq m_t$ and $t_s \neq t_t$.
-The attribute difference is computed as $A_t \setminus A_s$ for \emph{add} operations, $A_s \setminus A_t$ for \emph{remove} operations, and mutually exclusive tags within the same category for \emph{replace} operations.
-Aggregating these yields multi-attribute instructions (e.g., ``remove hat, change to long hair, add scarf''), while preserving the underlying pose and composition.
+We define the semantic edit distance between any source-target pair based on the difference between their attribute sets.
+This distance is explicitly decomposed into three atomic operations: \begin{itemize} \item \textbf{Add} ($O_{add}$): Attributes present in the target but not in the source, computed as $A_t \setminus A_s$. \item \textbf{Remove} ($O_{rm}$): Attributes present in the source but not in the target, computed as $A_s \setminus A_t$. \item \textbf{Replace} ($O_{rep}$): Mutually exclusive attributes within the same category (e.g., swapping ``short hair'' for ``long hair''). \end{itemize}

+The total edit distance, denoted as $D = |O_{add}| + |O_{rm}| + |O_{rep}|$, precisely measures the transformation's complexity.
+By aggregating these atomic operations, we dynamically synthesize comprehensive, multi-attribute instructions.
+For instance, an instruction like ``remove hat, change to long hair, add scarf'' corresponds to an edit distance of $D=3$.

+This scalable control mechanism allows us to systematically train the model on instructions ranging from simple atomic edits ($D=1$) to highly complex combinations ($D \ge 3$).
+By strictly controlling the edit distance while preserving the structural layout, our dataset prevents the model from relying on spurious correlations and forces it to learn precise, instruction-following capabilities.